rocketpowerinc/go-pwr/README.md

 ---

+## 🖥️ Server Environment Support

+**`go-pwr`** works seamlessly on both desktop and server environments:

+**Desktop Environments:**
+- Opens scripts in new terminal windows (Windows Terminal, iTerm2, gnome-terminal, etc.)
+- Full GUI experience with syntax highlighting

+**Server Environments (Headless/SSH):**
+- Automatically detects server environments (no DISPLAY variable)
+- Uses `tmux` or `screen` sessions to run scripts in separate windows
+- Falls back to direct execution if no terminal multiplexer is available
+- Perfect for remote server management and automation

+**Server Usage Tips:**
+- Install `tmux` or `screen` for the best experience: `sudo apt install tmux`
+- Scripts run in named sessions: `tmux list-sessions` to see active sessions
+- Use `Ctrl+B, D` (tmux) or `Ctrl+A, D` (screen) to detach from running scripts
+- Terminal multiplexers allow scripts to continue running even if you disconnect

+---

 ### 🎨 Syntax Highlighting

 `go-pwr` automatically provides beautiful syntax highlighting in script previews using [`bat`](https://github.com/sharkdp/bat) when available. **If `bat` is not installed, the application gracefully falls back to plain text previews with helpful installation instructions.**